Simple Pork Schnitzel

 - Brown remaining butter in a pan on low heat.
 Let cook until the milk solids turn golden brown, then remove from heat, about 5 minutes.

-- To serve, place the schnitzel on a plate, pour brown butter on top, sprinkle some fleur de sel on top and serve with a slice of lemon!
+- To serve, place the schnitzel on a plate, pour brown butter on top, sprinkle some salt on top and serve with a slice of lemon!